 There is also a barn filled with old farm equipment.
 You can check out the old tractors.
 For toddlers, this is always a favorite spot.

 There is a fun playground next to the farm area of Wheeler Farm.
 There is not a lot of shade over the playground, but we liked that there was a small playground for the little kids.
 The kids will love spending a few minutes playing here.

 Wheeler Farm has a lot of trails that wander behind the farm.
 Some people come and walk these trails every day.
 If you are looking for some more places to explore, you can walk along the dirt paths all over the farm.
 Here is a map of the trails at the farm.

 There are a few activities that you can pay to participate in at Wheeler Farm.
 We decided to ride the wagon pulled by a tractor.
-The ride costs $2.00/person and lasts for about 15 minutes.
+The ride costs $3.00/person and lasts for about 15 minutes.
 The tractor takes you to the land behind the farm that has old farm equipment and campgrounds.
 There is also a cow milking demonstration at 5:00 PM which costs $1/person to watch.
-They also have seasonal activities like the pumpkin patch.
-You can check their website for more information.
+We always miss these since we like to visit the farm in the morning.
+They also have seasonal activities like a farm fest, dog days, and a pumpkin patch.
+Check their website for more information on hours and dates.

 Wheeler Farm was a fun place to spend a few hours as a family.
 The grounds are beautiful, and we love seeing all of the animals.
 And you can’t beat the affordable price.
 Add Wheeler Farm to your list of spots to visit.
 If you are looking for other places to see animals, check out our list of Baby Animal Spots.
 These farms have events throughout the year.